enriquedecote/public-notes/docs/Programs/Finding the best 10x AI opportunities.md

 - Real 10x AI/ML opportunities usually have an inverse 80/20 rule: the real returns start to appear in the last 20% of the effort.
 - It is deceptively easy to build AI proof of concepts that get stakeholders excited, it is a very different ball game to identify the real winners, quantify the efforts needed to implement and scale.
 ---
 Most (if not all) tech founders and C-suite venture executives have thought about the prospect of jumping into the AI bandwagon.
-The appetite is there,  however, most tech companies that have tried to implement an AI initiative and up with independent, disconnected POCs across multiple domains that have ==less than 30%== of generating any value for the company. [^1]
+The appetite is there,  however, most tech companies that have tried to implement an AI initiative end up with isolated POCs across multiple areas.
+These POCs have ==less than 30% chance== of generating any value for the company. [^1]
 [^1]: [Tipping the scales in AI: How leaders capture exponential returns, McKinsey](https://www.mckinsey.com/industries/technology-media-and-telecommunications/our-insights/tipping-the-scales-in-ai)

 The reason for such a terrible hit rate is not hard to understand, AI and machine learning are one of those areas where, unfortunately, the 80/20 rule does not apply. [^2]